 In the 2011 State of Nation Address, there continued to be a huge emphasis on the Department of Public Works in the key areas of infrastructure development programmes, access to basic services such as water, the financing of job creation initiatives over the next three years which would be financed through the R9 billion jobs fund, repairing of the road network under the EPWP Phase 2.
 There would also be the rehabilitation of water reservoirs, windmills and irrigation schemes.
 There would also be youth development programmes and a review of legislation as it related to policy for the provision of public and government services including maintaining of database for job-seekers and job opportunities.
 He advised that there would also be a performance and monitoring department that would report within six months on all Government funded vacant posts while the Special Investigations unit would be directed to open investigations to strengthen the fight against corruption and maladministration in all departments.
 There would also be a review of the entire procurement system to ensure efficient spending of funds and a continuation of the renovation and refurbishment of hospitals and clinics.
 The role of Parliament would be to monitor Government progress in prioritising and adhering to the requirement of creating jobs and ensuring different job opportunities were available for all South Africans.

 Mr Makhanye advised that, in the 2010 State of Nation address, the priorities addressed in the Department of Human Settlements were also related to the upgrading informal settlements and also providing proper service to at least 500 000 households by 2014.
 The implementation of a comprehensive rural development programme was also a priority.
 Mr Makhanye advised that providing proper service to 400 000 households by 2014 was a priority while the delivery of rental accommodation was also seen to be of high importance.
 The Special Investigations Unit would also pay attention to this Department, as had been indicated by the Hon.
 Tokyo Sexwale, Minister of Human Settlements, in 2010 when he stated that 10% of his budget was dedicated to fighting corruption.
 Also an amount of R2.6 billion would be spent in ensuring that water and other services were provided in rural areas and informal settlements.
-Mr Makhanye emphasised that these were priorities in 2010 and 2011 State of
+Mr Makhanye emphasised that these were priorities in 2010 and 2011 State of Nation Address for the Departments of Public Works, Transport and Human Settlements.

 The Chairperson advised that presentation was first step in arming Committee Members and giving them an oversight of what to expect from the Departments; however, on the other hand, it challenged Members as to what to do with this information.